App :: Our mobile application available on iOS or Android.

 12. How long do we keep your personal data?

 We typically erase the personal data we have on record within ten (10) years from the date of last use of the Gigify Platform by the User in question.
+This retention period allows us to comply with our legal obligations, resolve any disputes, enforce our agreements, and maintain accurate records.

 Certain terms in this Policy may be amended from time to time, in which case we shall publish the new policy on our Website.
+By continuing to use the Gigify Platform after any changes to this Policy, you indicate your acceptance of the updated terms.

 If you are a data subject and you feel that your rights under the GDPR have been violated by us, you have the right to lodge a complaint with the relevant supervisory authority for data protection.
 In Malta, this is the Data Protection Commissioner (https://idpc.org.mt).
 We would of course welcome the opportunity and make every effort to satisfactorily deal with your complaint amicably before you approach any such supervisory authority.